Addressing Long-Term Effects of Opioid Use Disorder

 • Loss of pleasurable feelings

-People with opioid use disorder also have difficulty dealing with pain on their own without the use of opioid analgesic properties as their receptors have multiplied their requirements due to habitual exposure.
-Many patients in opioid treatment show signs of decreased pain tolerance due to this factor.
-Their ability to cope with pain decreases as they aren’t able to consistently use opioids.
+People with opioid use disorder also have difficulty dealing with pain on their own without the use of opioid analgesic properties.
+The opioid receptors in their brain have multiplied their requirements due to chronic exposure.

 Opioid Treatment and Recovery